8go/matrix-commander/README.md

                         error might be reported.
   --login-info          Print login methods supported by the homeserver.
 It
                         prints one login method per line.
+  --content-repository-config
+                        Print the content repository configuration, currently
+                        just the upload size limit in bytes.
   --rest REST [REST ...]
                         Use the Matrix Client REST API.
 Matrix has several extensive REST APIs.
 With the --rest argument you can